StephanErb/aurora/docs/operations/upgrades.md

 To upgrade Aurora, follow these steps:

 1. Update the first scheduler instance by updating its software and restarting its process.
-2. Wait until the scheduler is up and its [Replicated Log](storage.md#replicated-log-configuration) caught up with the other schedulers in the cluster.
-The log has caught up if the metric `log/recovered` is `1`.
-You can check it via `curl LIBPROCESS_IP>:LIBPROCESS_PORT/metrics/snapshot`, where ip and port refer to the [libmesos configuration](configuration.md#network-configuration) settings of the scheduler instance.
+2. Wait until the scheduler is up and its [Replicated Log](configuration.md#replicated-log-configuration) caught up with the other schedulers in the cluster.
+The log has caught up if `log/recovered` has the value `1`.
+You can check the metric via `curl LIBPROCESS_IP:LIBPROCESS_PORT/metrics/snapshot`, where ip and port refer to the [libmesos configuration](configuration.md#network-configuration) settings of the scheduler instance.
 3. Proceed with the next scheduler until all instances are updated.